Renovating for the future

 More time and more… money

-The library’s staff are using their new-found time to connect with patrons and create an immersive, engaging library experience.
+The library’s staff are using their new-found time to connect with users and create an immersive, engaging library experience.
 They frequently switch out the books on display to highlight current events and increase circulation of overlooked titles.
 Though creating these merchandise-style displays is time-intensive for any library, Candiac faces the additional challenge of hosting a collection in both French and English.

 “It’s not merely a matter of pulling relevant titles,” says Lemieux.
 “We also have to make sure that both collections are represented in each display.”